Vtt Sportif P. Guilbaud Le Grand Bornand Tourisme 11Vtt Sportif P. Guilbaud Le Grand Bornand Tourisme 11

 Drive in complete safety

-• Choose routes according to your ability (don’t overestimate yourself…), the weather and the difficulties (gradient, uneven terrain…) indicated on the maps.
+• Choose routes according to your ability (don’t overestimate yourself…), the weather and the difficulties (gradients, uneven terrain…) indicated on the maps.
 Know how to control your speed;

-• Before you set off, check the weather forecast and existing signposting, find out about current conditions (roadworks, presence of névés) and check the condition of your mount;
+• Before setting off, take note of the weather forecast, the signposting in place, the current conditions (roadworks, presence of snow) and check the condition of your mount;

-• Don’t rely solely on your cell phone: it’s not always possible to get a signal in mountainous areas;
+• Don’t rely solely on your mobile phone: it’s not always possible to get a signal in mountain areas;

 Don’t forget to take with you :